-A little bit about the movie For two years, producer/o Catherine Zimmerman and film crev traveled around the country to visit with ople who are exploring what it means bring conservation close to home reflecting on how we use our yards, the ovie gives a glimpse of how natura ng can be the new re
+A little bit about the movie

+Catherine Zimmerman and film crew traveled around the country to visit with people who are exploring what it means to bring conservation close to home.

-Zimmerman shares success stories an ssons learned to reawaken and redefine our relationship with natur The message is inspiring - we all have the power to support habitat by making
+Zimmerman shares success stories and lessons learned to reawaken and redefine our relationship with nature.
+The message is inspiring - we all have the power to support habitat by making our yards more valuable to the Earth.